phoole/env/README.md

 - Support shell default values, `${param:-new}` or `${param:=new}`

-- By default, **WILL NOT** overwrite any existing environment variables.
+- By default, **WILL NOT** overwrite any existing environment variables. which makes possible for importing environment variables from command line in the case of docker.

   To overwrite existing env variables,